nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 cover traffic, without significantly impacting end-user performance.
 So for this reason, we strongly discourage the use of delay for protecting general purpose web traffic.
+-->

 However, as a last resort for narrowly scoped application domains (such as shaping Tor service-side onion service traffic to look like other websites or different protocols), delay *may* be added at the [application layer](https://petsymposium.org/2017/papers/issue2/paper54-2017-2-source.pdf).
-Ideally, any additional cover traffic required by such defenses would still be added at the circuit padding layer to provide engineering efficiency through loose layer coupling and component re-use, as well as to provide additional gains against [low resolution](https://github.com/torproject/torspec/blob/master/padding-spec.txt#L47) end-to-end traffic analysis.
+Ideally, any additional cover traffic required by such defenses would still be added at the circuit padding layer using this framework, to provide engineering efficiency through loose layer coupling and component re-use, as well as to provide additional gains against [low resolution](https://github.com/torproject/torspec/blob/master/padding-spec.txt#L47) end-to-end traffic analysis.